DeneilSantiagoPayumo/Obsidian-Vault/International Relations/Notes/Bibliography Notes/Of Things of the Indies.md

 Acceptance and resistance is a function of degree of convergence.
 Among the sedentary people, resistance was the residue left after the operation of the primary convergences that made European occupation possible.

-Much of this rapproachement occured within the context of a situation where each side (332) tended to presume that the approximately equivalent phenomenom on the other side was identical to its own.
+Much of this rapproachement occurred within the context of a situation where each side (332) tended to presume that the approximately equivalent phenomenon on the other side was identical to its own.